Georg von Hantelmann: Aerial service

 On 21 October 1918, the day of his 22nd confirmed victory, Hantelmann was awarded the Iron Cross First Class, as well as the Royal House Order of Hohenzollern.
 He was now past the 20 victories then required for the award of Germany's highest decoration for valor, the Pour le Merite.
 Hantelmann was recommended for the Blue Max on 3 November 1918.
 However, the German Empire's defeat scotched the award.
 Nevertheless, Hantlemann ended the war with 25 confirmed and 5 unconfirmed aerial victories.
 All of his confirmed victories were on the Fokker D.VII, making him one of the most successful pilots in the type.

 Postwar life

 Hantelmann settled on a farm in Charcice, Prussia.
+On 8 October 1922 he married Elisabeth Countess Finck von Finckenstein (1904–1981), daughter of Bernhard Graf Finck von Finckenstein (1868–1913, Madlitz branch of the family) and his wife Agneta née von Ramdohr (1875–1919) in the Garrison Church in Potsdam.
+Their son Wolf-Dietrich von Hantelmann was born in 1923.
+He disappeared on the Eastern Front in the spring of 1945.
 On 7 September 1924, Polish poachers crossed the nearby border, and murdered Hantelmann when he discovered them trespassing on his property.
+His wife suffered a miscarriage as the result of his death.